-A property tax assessment is a determination of the market value of a piece of property.
-Assessments are usually prepared as of a specific date each year and they are often based on recent sales of comparable properties in the area.
+A property tax assessment determines the market value of a piece of property.
+Assessments are usually prepared as of a specific date each year, and they're often based on recent sales of comparable properties in the area.
+Local governments use your tax assessment as the basis for your annual property tax bill.

 What Property Taxes Pay For

-Local governments use your tax assessment as the basis for your annual property tax bill, and property taxes are often their most significant sources of revenue.
+Property taxes are often the most significant source of revenue for governments.
 These taxes pay for schools, parks and recreation, government employees' salaries and benefits, transportation infrastructures, and local law enforcement and fire departments.

-The timing of tax assessments can vary by jurisdiction, but they typically occur once every year or every other year.
+The timing of tax assessments can vary by jurisdiction, but they typically occur once each year or sometimes every other year.
 Some locations only do assessments when a property is changing ownership, but this is rare.

-- The replacement method estimates how much it would cost to replace the property based on current rates for labor and materials.
+The replacement method, sometimes called the cost method, estimates how much it would cost to replace the property based on current rates for labor and materials.
 Reasonable depreciation is deducted and the value of the land upon which the structure sits is added on.

 How Property Taxes Are Calculated

-A mill rate is representative of one-thousandth of a currency unit, or one-tenth of one cent: $0.001.
+Taxes are then calculated on the balance at a rate set by the taxing authority for all homes and properties in that area, sometimes called a multiplier or mill rate.
+A mill rate is one-thousandth of a currency unit, or one-tenth of one cent: $0.001.
 A property's tax bill would typically be arrived at by multiplying its assessed value by the mill rate and dividing the result by 1,000.